808azad/Common-Data-Structures/Sorted Linked List/README.md

 ```python
 def search(self, data)
 ```
-This function returns a reference to the node containing data if it exists within the list, None if no node contains data
+This function returns a reference to the node containing data if it exists within the list, None if no node contains data.